This book provides an account of the theoretical and methodological underpinnings of exponential random graph models (ERGMs).

 Le informazioni nella sezione "Su questo libro" possono far riferimento a edizioni diverse di questo titolo.

-Condizione: Acceptable.
-This is a paper back book: Used - Acceptable: All pages and the cover are intact, but shrink wrap, dust covers, or boxed set case may be missing.
+Condizione: acceptable.
+Used - Acceptable: All pages and the cover are intact, but shrink wrap, dust covers, or boxed set case may be missing.
 Pages may include limited notes, highlighting, or minor water damage but the text is readable.
 Item may be missing bundled media.
 Codice articolo 3O6QYV001G2T_ns

 Quantità: 1 disponibili